 - Possible loss of revenue and customers – The most devastating part is losing your customers and potential revenue because your website is down and inaccessible.

 - Back to zero – You could be building from scratch again, imagine the recovery expenses that you will be spending and the amount of work you need to put in which could be doubled to get your website up and running once again.

 - Cost of professional fees – If you hired a website developer before, the possibility is you’ll end up hiring another one since you need to recover your website as soon as possible.
-An average rate for a skilled website developer ranges from $30 to $80 per hour, and the cost to develop a website is separate which ranges from $100 up to $180 per hour.
+The average rate for a skilled website developer ranges from $30 to $80 per hour, and the cost to develop a website is separate and ranges from $100 up to $180 per hour.